TianXiaTech/BlurWindow/README.md

 </a>
 </p>

 WPF Aero Glass Lib

+**Only Windows 10 and Windows 11(before 22H2) are supported**

 > The window style is located in Theme.xaml and can be modified by yourself.
 > This project is part of [TianXiaTech](https://github.com/TianXiaTech)

 ## Nuget
 `
-PM>Install-Package BlurWindow -Version 4.0.0
+PM>Install-Package BlurWindow -Version 5.0.0
 `

 ## Usage